Brooklyn Bridge

 …which means that the Flatiron Building is only one of many areas of New York where you can “go back in time” to see what people in the 19th and 20th — and sometimes 18th — centuries saw.

-Having been to Egypt recently, it is easy to shrug off seeing something from as many as 300 years ago when one can see and touch — and even go inside — structures from thousands of years ago; plus, there are many places around the world which structures manufactured and built by man exist today which have been around for hundreds or thousands of years.
+Having been to Egypt, shrugging off seeing something from as many as 300 years ago is easy when one can see and touch — and even go inside — structures from thousands of years ago; plus, structures which have been manufactured and built by human beings that have been around for hundreds or thousands of years exist in many places around the world today.
 Malta is one of those places, where I had visited some of the oldest known man-made structures — many of which are ruins today…

 …but the development of cities on the North American continent is relatively new to those from much of the rest of the world; and New York is my original home.
 It is one of my favorite cities in the world of which there is plenty to explore; and I am proud to be from New York — including and especially Brooklyn.